Financial Samurai

 They are innovators, entrepreneurs, business owners, and hustlers.
 And, they own a lot of equity.
 If you want to get rich, it’s beneficial to study those who already are.
 I’m not just talking about the 1% rich; I’m talking about the 0.1% super rich.

+Being an entrepreneur is hard.
 I estimate an entrepreneur needs to make at least 35% more to replicate his or her day job income to run in place.
-But, I’m truly beginning to realize after two and a half years how much more upside to get rich there is in entrepreneurship than working for someone else.
+But two-and-a-half years after starting this site, I began to realize how much more upside there is getting rich as an entrepreneur over working for someone else.

-I came from the world of banking where 23-year-old graduates with one year of experience can clear $100,000 no problem.
-Despite ascending from Financial Analyst, to Associate, to VP, to Director within 10 years, and earning Director level compensation for three years before leaving, I still wasn’t able to earn and save enough money to buy my dream home in Kahala, Oahu.
+Back in 2012, 23-year-old graduates with one year of experience could clear $100,000 no problem.
+Despite ascending from Financial Analyst, to Associate, to VP, to Director within 10 years, and earning Director level compensation for three years before leaving, I still wasn't able to earn and save enough money to buy my dream home in Kahala, Oahu.

 Can’t Afford A Dream Home Unless You Get Rich